Aliases for HRH2 Gene

 GeneCards Summary for HRH2 Gene

 HRH2 (Histamine Receptor H2) is a Protein Coding gene.
-Diseases associated with HRH2 include duodenal ulcer and peptic ulcer disease.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Diseases associated with HRH2 include Duodenal Ulcer and Peptic Ulcer Disease.
+Among its related pathways are Peptide ligand-binding receptors and Development Ligand-independent activation of ESR1 and ESR2.
 GO annotations related to this gene include G-protein coupled receptor activity and histamine receptor activity.
 An important paralog of this gene is TAAR9.